 Spatalla parilis, commonly known as spike spoon, is a much-branched shrub that reaches 1,5 m in height.
 It has needle-like leaves that overlap, ascending around the stems.
 Leaves become up to 2 cm long.
 The young leaves in picture are red-tipped.
 Some red is also seen on the stems.

 Single-flowered headlets of silvery pink florets, curved while in bud, are born in stem-tip racemes of up to 6 cm.
 The flower style is about 6 mm long, the spent perianth very hairy.
 Flowering happens all year round.

 This fynbos plant grows on moist, upper sandstone slopes of the Western Cape from Hottentots-Holland to Riversdale.
-The species is not considered threatened in its habitat early in the twenty first century, the upper mountain parts in the region mainly left alone apart from fire (Manning, 2007; Bond and Goldblatt, 1984; iSpot; www.redlist.sanbi.org).
+The species is not considered to be threatened in its habitat early in the twenty first century.
+The upper mountain parts in the region are mainly left alone, apart from fire (Manning, 2007; Bond and Goldblatt, 1984; iSpot; www.redlist.sanbi.org).